CCMS-UCSD/GNPSDocumentation/docs/metaboscapeexportforgnps/MetaboScapeexportforGNPSSiriusmodule.md

 Figure X. Node table import interface

 4. Configure the Cytoscape style.
-    a.
-For the Label properties.
+    1. For the Label properties.
 Select the column MOLECULAR_FORMULA, and Passthrough Mapping for the mapping type.
-    b.
-For the Size properties.
+    2. For the Size properties.
 Select the column SAMPLE, and Continuous Mapping for the mapping type.

 ![img](img/metaboscapeexportforgnps/Cyto7.PNG)
 Figure X. Configure the molecular network style.

 5. Visualizing the bucket table as a piechart diagram
-    a.
-For the Image/Chart properties.
+    1. For the Image/Chart properties.
 Click on the Def. box.
-        i.
-Click on the Charts spreadsheet, and select the group for visualization. ii.Click on the option Charts/option spreadsheet, and select the color-code for each group.
+        1. Click on the Charts spreadsheet, and select the group for visualization.
+        2. Click on the option Charts/option spreadsheet, and select the color-code for each group.

 ![img](img/metaboscapeexportforgnps/Cyto8.PNG)
 Figure X. Piecharts configuration.
 Data in Image/Chart properties.